maiska/qubes-translated/_doc_translated/bg/_doc/developer/building/qubes-builder.md

 ---
 layout: doc
 title: Qubes Builder
-permalink: /doc/qubes-builder/
+permalink: /bg/doc/qubes-builder/
+lang: bg
+ref: 203
 redirect_from:
 - /en/doc/qubes-builder/
 - /doc/QubesBuilder/
 - /wiki/QubesBuilder/
 ---

-**Note: See [ISO building instructions](/doc/qubes-iso-building/) for a streamlined overview on how to use the build system.**
+**Note: See [ISO building instructions](/bg/doc/qubes-iso-building/) for a streamlined overview on how to use the build system.**

 Building Qubes from scratch
 ===========================